Red Flags of High Cardinality in Databases

 The most widely used and accepted data cardinality definition involves how many values are in a set.
 Within the larger context of databases, this refers to the total number of unique values in a table column as compared to the number of rows in the same table.
 Note that for the purposes of this discussion, repeated values are not something to concern yourself with.

-It’s equally important to understand that cardinality database status is never really expressed as a number — it’s not like you’re looking at a value on a scale of 1 to 10 or anything like that.
+It’s equally important to understand that cardinality database status is never really expressed as a number it’s not like you’re looking at a value on a scale of 1 to 10 or anything like that.
 To keep things as straightforward as possible, people simply talk about “low” or “high” cardinality.
-If a database has a large number of distinct values, it would be classified as one with high cardinality.
-If that same database had a lot of repeated values, it would therefore be classified as having low cardinality.
+Low cardinality refers to a database that has a lot of repeated values like status flags, Boolean values, or gender.
+In contrast, high cardinality refers to a database that has a large number of distinct values such as ID numbers, user names or email addresses.

 All of this is important to know, as cardinality ultimately influences the query execution plan of the database.
 Different plans may be used to try to unlock the best performance depending on whether high or low cardinality is present.